Richard G. Law Excellence Award

 This award is open to all instructors of record (instructors and clinical faculty as well as tenure-track faculty) on all WSU campuses whose teaching has included at least one UCORE class for the past three years (2015-16 through 2017-18); gaps due to sabbatical leaves do not affect eligibility.

-Past winners of the Law Award include inaugural recipient Theresa Jordan (History) in 2013; Clif Stratton (History) and Richard Zack (Entomology) in 2014; Jeanette Clayton Martin (Mathematics) in 2015; Ken Faunce (History) in 2016; and Robert J. Cooper (Human Development) in 2017.
+Past winners of the Law Award include inaugural recipient Theresa Jordan (History) in 2013; Clif Stratton (History) and Richard Zack (Entomology) in 2014; Jeanette Clayton Martin (Mathematics) in 2015; Ken Faunce (History) in 2016; Robert J. Cooper (Human Development) in 2017; and, Katherine Banks (Politics, Philosophy, Public Affairs at WSU Tri-Cities).

 Each year, information is provided by an awards committee; it includes details of the application/nomination process.